-Press Release: Honey Nothings to redefine their sound with new single, "Falling"
+Press Release: Honey Nothings to redefine their sound with their debut EP

 "It's fun and upbeat ... and I love everything about this!" - Claire Mooney, Triple J

-Sydney indie pop outfit, Honey Nothings, are set to redefine their sound with their new single, "Falling".
+Sydney indie pop outfit, Honey Nothings, are set to redefine their sound with their debut self-titled EP.

-The track is the band’s first effort with Sydney-based producer Jerome Blazé, whose proficiency for textural subtlety and ear candy has brought a new dimension to the band’s sound.
-A product of the Covid-19 quarantine period, the song was entirely produced and mixed in the bedroom studios of the individual members, leaving the recording rich in character and quirks.
+A product of the Covid-19 quarantine period, the EP was entirely produced and mixed in the bedroom studios of the individual members, leaving the recording rich in character and quirks.
 The contributions of co-producer Jerome Blaze can also be felt throughout the EP, lending his ear for otherworldy soundscapes to the band.

 Their debut single, Edinburgh, has accrued over three hundred thousand plays, with notable success in the UK and EU.

-To further promote the single, the band have recorded a number music videos and acoustic renditions; including a performance based split screen clip by filmographer James Macintyre (TBC), and a live acoustic version with string arrangements filmed by Oliver Quirk.
-The two contrasting, but equally engaging renditions of the track speak to the band’s artistic depth.
-The fully produced version is attention-grabbing, engaging the audience with it’s rapid-fire shot changes and undeniable energy.
-In contrast, the acoustic version evokes the more introspective side of the song, with the string arrangements eliciting a compelling emotional quality.
+To further promote the EP, the band have recorded a number music videos and acoustic renditions; including a performance based split screen clip for "Falling" by filmographer James Macintyre, and live acoustic versions with string arrangements filmed by Oliver Quirk.
+The two contrasting, but equally engaging renditions of the tracks speak to the band’s artistic depth.